wowbroforce/PokemonCheatsheet/README.md

 8. [x] Publish code on a github public repository, or in a zip archive
 9. [x] Create a README.md file collecting your implementation choices motivations

-I didn't have the opportunity to test the application on iOS 11 for technical reasons.

 # Motivations

 My main motivation is a limited amount of time.
 I use tools and frameworks I'm most familiar with to speed up the development.